 Pre-IR35, IT workers would leave permanent roles only to resurface as IT contractors – working in the same way they did beforehand (as ‘employees’) whilst enjoying the tax benefits of working via their own limited companies.

 Clearly, it is in your best interests to protect yourself in the event that you are selected for an IR35 investigation.

 Although the number of contractors actually investigated remains fairly small, the financial cost of IR35 is significant.

 The first step is to ensure you have all your contracts reviewed by an employment status specialist.

 The wording of your contracts should demonstrate that you are working in the manner of a truly ‘self-employed’ person.

 Many contractors also opt to take out an IR35 insurance policy, which will cover the costs of professional representation in the event of an HMRC investigation.

-We asked Seb Maley, a director at Qdos Status Services Ltd (the leading provider of tax investigation insurance to the contract market), why you should bother with this type of insurance, if hardly any contractors get investigated:
+We asked Seb Maley, a director at leading tax specialists Qdos Status Services Ltd, why you should bother with IR35 insurance if hardly any contractors get investigated:

 Therefore the risk of being on the receiving end of an investigation is far higher than in previous years and this is likely to continue indefinitely.

 As thousands of contractors will testify, being faced with a full IR35 enquiry is an incredibly stressful affair.
 Enquiries can last for several years, creating a huge amount of uncertainty for those involved.

 Most contractors using expert representation have won their cases, but as HMRC become more organised and determined it may well become far harder to prove that you are outside IR35.